 End of WWII Commemoration Ceremony

-Join us on September 2, 2025, as we commemorate the 80th Anniversary of the End of WWII with a solemn ceremony honoring the historic day that marked the dawn of lasting peace.
-This solemn event honors the courage, sacrifice, and triumph of WWII veterans and celebrates the universal values of duty, honor, strength, resolve, sacrifice, and peace.
-The USS Missouri, a symbol of hope and resilience, serves as a reminder of the war's devastating cost and the enduring spirit that led to the hope of a better world.
-Join us in honoring the Greatest Generation and their legacy, while reflecting on the lessons of war and peace.
+This moving event paid tribute to the courage, sacrifice, and triumph of WWII veterans, and celebrated the universal values of duty, honor, strength, resolve, sacrifice, and peace.
+The USS Missouri, a symbol of hope and resilience, stood as a powerful reminder of the war’s devastating cost and the enduring spirit that inspired the hope of a better world.

-Ceremony Speakers
+Mahalo To Our Ceremony Speakers

 Michael Carr